 Open Your Template in Canva

-After we’re satisfied that we’ve gathered all of the images we need to create a mood board for our space, we can visit Canva.
+After we’re satisfied that we’ve downloaded all the images we need to make a mood board for our space, we can visit Canva.
 I’ve created a handy template that you can make a copy of to use for your design.

 Once you’ve made a copy, you can go ahead and change the label.
 Then you’re ready to begin!
 Like I mentioned, Canva has a ton of flexibility and is extremely user-friendly.
-I happen to have the paid version for a couple of reasons— one is because I can quickly create graphics for things like Instagram stories.
+I have the paid version for a couple of reasons — one is because I can quickly create graphics for things like Instagram stories.
 The other is the ability to remove background from images.
-Here’s what I mean.

 - Gather your inspiration by creating a Pinterest board.